brotSchimmelt/websec/data/README.md

 The databases are created during the registration process with the ```create_sqli_db($username, $mail)``` function in **src/websec_functions.php**.

-On **normal** difficulty the databases are initialized with one table *('users')* that stores username, password, email, whish list and user_status for every entry.
+On **normal** difficulty the databases are initialized with one table *('users')* that stores user name, password, email, whish list and user status for every entry.
 The database is filled with a set of fake users and an entry for the student himself.
 The password that is displayed for the student is a random string, not related to the actual password hash stored in the 'real' MySQL login database.

 ```php
 <?php